The state is working to obtain PPE from all available sources, including private sector manufacturers and distributors.

 Meeting PPE needs

-The state continues its aggressive procurement of PPE.
-This effort is one of the state’s top priorities, due to the critical importance of PPE in protecting frontline workers from infection.
+The state continues its procurement of PPE, due to the critical importance of PPE in protecting frontline workers from infection and allowing progress under the Safe Start reopening plan.

 Institutions needing more PPE than they are able to obtain on their own - such as hospitals and long-term care facilities - make requests of local jurisdictions, which in turn request supplies from the state.
 The state works to support each jurisdiction to the extent possible.
-Due to the extreme supply constraints relative to need, for most of the pandemic, the state has only allocated PPE to users that fall in the tier 1 category, which includes hospitals and long-term care facilities with confirmed COVID-19 patients.
+Due to the extreme supply constraints relative to need, from the beginning of the pandemic through late May, the state only allocated PPE to users that fall in the tier 1 category, which includes hospitals and long-term care facilities with confirmed COVID-19 patients.

-The state continues working to expand access to PPE products and supplies so we can address further tier 2 through 4 needs as well as begin to address longer-term, ongoing needs of others at high risk.
-However, for all tiers, filling requests for some high demand items like N95 respirators remains an ongoing challenge.
+The state continues to expand access to PPE products and supplies to address tier 2 through 4 needs for many items, and has also begun work aimed at addressing longer-term, ongoing needs of others at high risk.

 Supply vs demand